-Our responsibilities for the limited assurance engagement on the sustainability statement
+Our responsibilities for the limited assurance engagement on the sustainability statement obtain sufficient and appropriate assurance evidence for our conclusion.

-Our responsibility is to plan and perform the limited assurance engagement in a manner that allows us to We apply the applicable quality management requirements pursuant to the Nadere voorschriften kwaliteitsmanagement (NVKM, regulations for quality management) and the International Standard on Quality Management (ISQM) 1, and accordingly maintain a comprehensive system of quality management including documented policies and procedures regarding compliance with ethical requirements, professional standards and other relevant legal and regulatory requirements.
+Our responsibility is to plan and perform the limited assurance engagement in a manner that allows us to

+We apply the applicable quality management requirements pursuant to the Nadere voorschriften kwaliteitsmanagement (NVKM, regulations for quality management) and the International Standard on Quality Management (ISQM) 1, and accordingly maintain a comprehensive system of quality management including documented policies and procedures regarding compliance with ethical requirements, professional standards and other relevant legal and regulatory requirements.